Did you jump on the mineral makeup bandwagon only to see your face break out in a horrible rush?

 A few reasons:

-- It binds products together: its what gives them their texture and smoothness and helps them adhere to the skin better.
+- It binds products together: It gives makeup products texture and smoothness and helps them adhere to the skin better.

 Add to that its cheap price and it’s easy to see why beauty brands love it.
 Consumers, on the other hand, not so much…